vitormeriat/meriat-ml-notes/01-concepts/README.md

 ## Concepts about Machine Learning and AI

 * What is Machine Learning
     * Learning more
 * Essential libraries and tools
 * Figure code
+* Computer Vision
     * Image Classification
     * Image Features
     * Predictive analytics using Image analysis
     * Predictive maintenance modeling guide using Python3
     * Predictive maintenance modeling guide using R